Gauss sums and the maximum cliques in generalized Paley graphs of square order: Background and overview of the paper

 \end{thm}

-For our purpose, we establish the following generalization of Theorem \ref{Chung1} into a finite field.
+For our purpose, we establish the following generalization of Theorem \ref{Chung1} to any finite field.
 Note that we need to replace the notion of Dirichlet characters modulo a prime by multiplicative characters in a finite field.
+Recall a character $\chi$ of the multiplicative group $\F_q^*$ of $\F_q$ is called a {\em multiplicative character} of $\F_q$.
+It is a custom to define $\chi(0)=0$.
+For a multiplicative character $\chi$, its order $d$ is the smallest positive integer such that $\chi^d=\chi_0$, where $\chi_0$ is the trivial multiplicative character of $\F_q$.
+Note that the order $d \mid (q-1)$, and we assume $d>1$ to avoid the trivial multiplicative character.
 Similar to the statement of Theorem \ref{Chung1}, it is necessary to assume that $\chi$ is non-trivial.

 \begin{thm} If $\chi$ is a non-trivial multiplicative character of $\F_q$, then for any $A,B \subset \F_q$,

 \end{thm}